Researchers identify a broadly neutralizing antibody against Gammaherpesviruses and define its conserved epitope

 As enveloped viruses, gammaherpesviruses rely on a highly conserved membrane fusion process to enter host cells.
 Glycoprotein B (gB) is an essential fusion protein shared by all herpesviruses and is considered a promising target for broad-spectrum intervention.
 However, previous studies have largely focused on human gammaherpesviruses, leaving the structural and functional understanding of animal gammaherpesvirus gB incomplete.
 Whether a common neutralization vulnerability exists across genera and species has remained unclear, hindering the development of gB-based broadly protective vaccines and antibodies.

 To address this critical question, the team led by Chinese Academician Mu-Sheng ZENG and Cong SUN at the Sun Yat-sen University Cancer Center collaborated with Zheng LIU’s team at the Cryo-Electron Microscopy Center and Department of Pharmacology, School of Medicine, SUSTech.
-Leveraging a previously developed EBV chimeric nanoparticle vaccine (Advanced Materials), researchers employed mouse immunization followed by antigen-specific single B-cell screening and sequencing, and identified a gB-targeting monoclonal antibody, Fab5.
+Leveraging a previously developed EBV chimeric nanoparticle vaccine, researchers employed mouse immunization followed by antigen-specific single B-cell screening and sequencing, and identified a gB-targeting monoclonal antibody, Fab5.
 This antibody was found for the first time to exhibit cross-genus gB binding and broad neutralizing activity against gammaherpesviruses.
 By determining high-resolution structures of Fab5 in complex with gB from multiple gammaherpesviruses, the study identified a conserved neutralization epitope shared across gammaherpesvirus genera.
 The study, entitled “A broadly protective antibody targeting gammaherpesvirus gB,” was published online as an accelerated preview in Nature on February 2, 2026.
 This work represents the first report of a neutralizing monoclonal antibody with broad-spectrum anti-gammaherpesvirus activity and reveals a conserved, functionally critical neutralization site on gB, providing a structural blueprint for rational antibody and vaccine design.

 The researchers selected gB proteins from a range of human and animal gammaherpesviruses to systematically assess the cross-genus recognition capacity of Fab5.
 Biolayer interferometry and cell-surface binding assays showed that Fab5 efficiently binds gB from EBV, rhesus lymphocryptovirus (rhLCV), and murine gammaherpesvirus 68 (MHV68), with substantially broader binding breadth than previously reported gB-neutralizing antibodies.
 Functional cell-cell fusion assays further demonstrated that Fab5 broadly inhibits gB-mediated membrane fusion across multiple gammaherpesviruses, indicating strong functional conservation of its target epitope.
 In authentic virus neutralization assays, Fab5 effectively blocked infection by EBV, KSHV, rhLCV, and MHV68 in multiple cell types.